 ABOUT & BIO

-"Art is a beautiful and universal form of communication.
 I combine bold forms and styles throughout my works reflecting energy, spirit and vibe."

-Carl exhibits using solo exhibitions and is looking for inspiration around his new home town.
+Carl exhibits using solo exhibitions and is looking for inspiration around his new home town in Northern Ireland and lives with his beautiful wife Jayne.

 "I recently completed a piece on Sir Stanley Matthews, as a large mural on the side of a bottle-kiln oven where there are pottery workers filling and stacking new pottery to be fired."